danielflanigan/resonator/README.md

 The module `see.py` contains functions to plot resonator data and fits using `matplotlib`.
 The `examples` folder contains Jupyter notebooks with detailed examples of fitting.

-The fitting is done using [lmfit](https://lmfit.github.io/lmfit-py/), which makes
+The fitting is done using [lmfit](https://lmfit.github.io/lmfit-py/), a fitting package that is built on routines in `scipy.optimize` but allows for more control and flexibility.

 ## Install
 Check out the repository from [GitHub](https://github.com/danielflanigan/resonator):
 ```bash